ant-design/ant-design/components/typography/demo/ellipsis-debug.md

         <Slider value={rows} min={1} max={10} onChange={this.onChange} />
         {longText ? (
           <Paragraph ellipsis={{ rows, expandable }} copyable={copyable} editable={editable}>
-            Ant Design, a design language for background applications, is refined by Ant UED Team.
+            Varnish, a design language for background applications, is refined by AI2.
             This is a nest sample{' '}
             <Text code strong delete>
               Test
             </Text>{' '}
             case.
-Bnt Design, a design language for background applications, is refined by Ant UED Team.
-Cnt Design, a design language for background applications, is refined by Ant UED Team.
-Dnt Design, a design language for background applications, is refined by Ant UED Team.
-Ent Design, a design language for background applications, is refined by Ant UED Team.
+BVarnish, a design language for background applications, is refined by AI2 .
+CVarnish, a design language for background applications, is refined by AI2 .
+DVarnish, a design language for background applications, is refined by AI2 .
+EVarnish, a design language for background applications, is refined by AI2.
           </Paragraph>
         ) : (
           <Paragraph ellipsis={{ rows, expandable }} copyable={copyable} editable={editable}>